-Applications are accepted only via the Electronic Residency Application Service (ERAS).
+Applications are accepted only via the Electronic Residency Application Service® (ERAS®).
 No paper applications are accepted.
 Applicants selected for interviewing will be notified by email correspondence through ERAS.
 The schedule is as follows:

 February-April: Programs register for ERAS

-July 1: Hematology/Oncology fellowship applicants begin selecting and applying to programs
+Early July: Hematology/Oncology fellowship applicants begin selecting and applying to programs

-July 31: ERAS Post Office opens and Hematology/Oncology fellowship programs begin downloading applications
+Mid July: ERAS Post Office opens and Hematology/Oncology fellowship programs begin downloading applications

 The following documents are required in order for candidates to be considered for an interview: